 Solution requirements are more product-focused and drill down a little deeper.
 They can be functional or non-functional, and they ensure that the end result of the product satisfies both what the product needs to do and what the product should do.

 Like our example above, solution requirements might include a functional requirement such as the implementation of the proper tools that the sales team needs to get their job done with the new CRM.
 A non-functional requirement would be if the CRM tool also included a content marketing calendar to assist the marketing team as well, but it isn’t necessarily a need.
+Creating a proof of concept helps teams understand whether a particular product will achieve its intended purpose.

 Stakeholder requirements describe your key personnel that signs off on milestones, produces the work, finalizes deliverables and more.
 They can be customers, team members, business partners or key leadership.
 It requires a tenacious project manager to make sure that the requirements of all stakeholders involved are well-balanced throughout the entirety of the project.
 It’s essential for good stakeholder management.